-Hazrat Syed Usman Marwandi, popularly known as Lal Shahbaz Qalandar of sehwan sharif was a Sufi saint and poet from present-day Pakistan and Afghanistan. lal shahbaz qalandar of sehwan sharif
+Hazrat Syed Usman Marwandi, popularly known as Lal Shahbaz Qalandar of Sehwan Sharif was a Sufi saint and poet from present-day Pakistan.

-Lal Shahbaz Qalandar of sehwan sharif was born in Marwand, Sistan to a family from Baghdad.
-He eventually settled in Sindh and helped many people in converting to Islam and was revered by the local Sindhi population.
+Lal Shahbaz Qalandar of Sehwan Sharif was born in Marwand, Sistan to a family from Baghdad.
+He eventually settled in Sindh and helped many people convert to Islam and was revered by the local Sindhi population.
 Reportedly, Lal Shahbaz Qalandar was also credited with performing many miracles and was considered a very holy figure in Sindh.

 Sehwan Sharif Sindh History